 Biologic medicines first became available 25 years ago and have revolutionized the treatment of some of the most complicated and life-threatening illnesses, including multiple sclerosis, rheumatoid arthritis, and a variety of cancers.
 These medicines are large molecule drugs made from living cells and are manufactured through highly complex processes.
 In part, due to the intricate development and manufacturing of these agents, biologics are significantly more expensive than traditional, small molecule medicines.

 Biosimilars are a new category of medicine and as its name implies, a biosimilar is a biologic that is “similar” to another biologic drug already on the market.
 Biosimilars are comprised of complex molecules which cannot be exact copies of the reference biologic.
 These medicines are an important new category of therapy because they have the potential to increase access to biologic therapies and provide cost savings to patients and the health care system.
-As groups representing physicians who regularly prescribe biologics, we have a unique and important perspective about the use of these medicines.
+As groups representing clinicians who regularly prescribe biologics, we have a unique and important perspective about the use of these medicines.
 While biosimilars hold tremendous promise to increase access and affordability of these advanced medicines, their availability will increase the complexity of the treatment landscape.
 As such, the Biologics Prescribers Collaborative aims to ensure that sound policies are in place to promote the safest possible use of all biologics, including biosimilars, for all patients.

 The Biologics Prescribers Collaborative is led by five co-conveners: Dennis Cryer, MD; Gregory Schimizzi, MD; David Charles, MD; and Arturo Loaiza-Bonilla, MD.
 These co-conveners share the belief that policy issues relating to biosimilars are of the utmost importance for patients’ health and safety.

 Our member organizations represent specialist and general clinicians who prescribe biologics with regularity.
 They are committed to providing the best patient care and welcome the therapeutics options presented by biologics and biosimilars to care for patients with debilitating and life-threatening conditions.

 The Collaborative is led by four distinguished co-conveners.

 Dennis R. Cryer, MD